machaao/machaao-samples/index.rst

 Sending a List of Media Attachment(s)
 -----------------------------------------------------------------------------
-Below is an example CURL request to send a list of attachments / media elements to a particular user id using our Core Messaging APIs.
+Below is an example CURL request to send a list of attachments / media elements to a particular user id.

 ::